Gelesis100

 Gelesis100, sold under the brand name Plenity, is an oral hydrogel used to treat overweight and obesity.
 It absorbs water and expands in the stomach and small bowel thereby increasing feelings of fullness.
 Possible side effects include primarily gastrointestinal symptoms, such as diarrhea, abdominal distention, infrequent bowel movements, constipation, abdominal pain, and flatulence.
 It is contraindicated in pregnancy, chronic malabsorption syndromes, and cholestasis.
 The US Food and Drug Administration approved it in 2019 as a medical device.
 Gelesis100 was developed by the company Gelesis.

 History

 The US Food and Drug Administration approved the use of Gelesis100 in April 2019 as a medical device.
 Gelesis100 is the first treatment of its kind for overweight and obesity.
 In 2022, the American Gastroenterology Association published a guideline for the management of obesity, which recommended the use of Gelesis100 be limited to clinical trials due to limited evidence.

-Uses
+Uses and effectiveness

 Gelesis100 is used to treat obesity and overweight as an anti-obesity medication.
 Gelesis100 is taken as a pill before meals with water.

+Gelesis100 has been criticized for its small impact on weight loss relative to side effects.